Lindelani21/Lindelani21/README.md

 - 💻 I love coding in Java, working with Xamarin for mobile apps, and creating seamless user experiences.
 I've also dabbled in front end web technologies and database design.

-- 🌱 I’m currently learning Data Stack, cool things I promise but I'm always looking to grow, whether through collaborating on open-source projects or learning new frameworks and tools to stay ahead in the fast-evolving tech world.
+- 🌱 I’m currently learning the Data Stack, cool things I promise but I'm always looking to grow, whether through collaborating on open-source projects or learning new frameworks and tools to stay ahead in the fast-evolving tech world.

 - 💬 Ask me about C++ and SQL, semi-pro glazer for real.